Vladimir-csp/uwsm/README.md

         - sourcing shell profile
         - sourcing common `wayland-session-env` files (from $XDG_CONFIG_DIRS, $XDG_CONFIG_HOME)
         - sourcing `wayland-session-${wm}-env` files (from $XDG_CONFIG_DIRS, $XDG_CONFIG_HOME)
-    - Difference between inital state and prepared environment is exported into systemd user manager
+    - Difference between inital state and prepared environment is exported into systemd user manager and dbus activation environment
-    - On shutdown variables that were exported are unset from systemd user manager
+    - On shutdown variables that were exported are unset from systemd user manager (dbus activation environment does not support unsetting sadly)
     - Lists of variables for export and cleanup are determined algorithmically by:
         - comparing environment before and after preparation procedures
         - boolean operations with predefined lists (tweakable by plugins)
 - Better control of XDG autostart apps:
-    - Propagate Stop from xdg-desktop-autostart.target via a drop-in
+    - XDG autostart services (`app-*@autostart.service` units) are placed into `app-graphical.slice` that receives stop action before WM is stopped.
 - Try best to shutdown session cleanly via more dependencies between units
 - Written in POSIX shell (a smidgen of masochism went into this code)
+    - the only exception is `wayland-sessions` desktop entries support in `select` or `default` modes.

 ## Installation

+### Executables and plugins

 Put `wayland-session` script somewhere in `$PATH`.
 Put `wayland-session-plugins` dir somewhere in `/lib:/usr/lib:/usr/local/lib:${HOME}/.local/lib`

+### Startup notification and vars from WM

 Ensure your WM does this sequentially upon startup:

-- exports `WAYLAND_DISPLAY` (and other potentially useful vars it sets) to systemd user manager
+- exports `WAYLAND_DISPLAY` (and other potentially useful vars it sets, i.e. `DISPLAY`, socket paths) to systemd user manager
 - runs `systemd-notify --ready` after that

 Example snippet for sway: